raiden-network/raiden/ob-review/README.md

 I also went rather broad than particularly deep to be able cover more ground.

-Where I thought that it makes sense to comment right in context I added it there - grep for **ob-review** in my fork.
+Where I thought that it makes sense to comment right in context I added it there - grep for **ob-review**.

 # Onboarding feedback